josephspurrier/typescript-template/README.md

 # TypeScript Template

-This is a WIP while testing how JSX works without React.
+**This is a WIP while testing how JSX works without React.
+Don't use this in production - it's designed as a learning tool to understand the internals of front-end frameworks.**

 It does support JSX via .jsx or .tsx file extensions.
 This project is designed to show how modern, front-end development tools integrate.
 It takes a while to piece together your own tools for linting, building, testing, etc. so you can reference this to see how to get all these different tools set up and integrated.